 Most Frustrating Oversight

 Okay, so you’ve spent the past three days trying to jump across a gap that’s a single brick wide.
 The problem is, the ceiling is too close and you keep falling down a level, where, you’ve guessed it, the overabundance of bad guys you’ve just ploughed through have all reappeared, and soon you’re entire gang of turtles are toast.
 Then one day you get so pissed off you simply decide to walk off the edge and commit suicide.
 But wait a minute!
 Suddenly you’ve made it.
 That’s right, all you had to do was walk off all along.
 Can you f@cking believe it?!

 There you have it.
 Video games officially promote bad language.

-There are so many things wrong with this game I could probably write a manual, and Raphael is suddenly my least favourite turtle, but there’s something about Teenage Mutant Ninja Turtles that just keeps me coming back.
+There are so many things about this game that are frustrating, and Raphael is suddenly my least favourite Turtle, but there’s something about Teenage Mutant Ninja Turtles that just keeps me coming back.
 Nostalgia, it seems, has a very thick skin.